vinenoobjelly/jellyfishlights-py/readme.md

   - Preset patterns and their configurations
   - Zone states
 - Turn zones on and off
-- Play a preset pattern
+- Activate a preset pattern
 - Set lights to a solid color with brightness control
 - Set any individual lights you want with brightness control
+- Activate a custom pattern configuration

 ## Example